The Top 9 Insurance Selling Skills You Need to Know

 2. Developing Strong People Skills

 It’s important to have good people skills to be an effective insurance agent, but what does that mean specifically?
-Generally speaking, within the sales environment, good people skills refers to having a good level of emotional intelligence.
+Generally speaking, within the sales environment, good people skills refer to having a good level of emotional intelligence.

 This enables an insurance agent to understand the situation and perspective of customers and allows them to adjust the way they speak and the words they use to help them comprehend financial situations easily.